 Leftover pasta can be quickly reheated by pouring boiling water over the pasta and then draining the water away.

-The tomato sausage sauce can be reheated by adding to a skillet or saucepan and gently bringing to a simmer, reheating for 2-3 minutes until piping hot.
-Add a few tablespoons of vegan broth or water to loosen the sauce if necessary to prevent it from sticking to your pan.
+The sausage pasta sauce can be reheated by adding to a skillet or saucepan and gently bringing to a simmer, reheating for 2-3 minutes until piping hot.
+Add a few tablespoons of vegetable stock or water to loosen the sauce if necessary to prevent it from sticking to your pan.

 If your pasta is already mixed through the tomato sauce either add a little water to loosen up the sauce and reheat in a skillet or saucepan, or place in an oven-proof dish and reheat in a hot oven until piping hot.
 Add a lid or a cover made with foil to prevent the pasta going too crispy if preferred.

-Of course, feel free to adapt this recipe to your preferences and what you have to hand.
+Of course, feel free to adapt this recipe to your preferences and what you have on hand.

 A few ideas: